Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: Acknowledgements

 \section{Acknowledgements}

 A. Capella and R. G. Plaza thank Professors Yuri Latushkin and Jaime Angulo Pava for enlightening conversations and useful suggestions during a workshop at the Casa Matem\'atica Oaxaca (BIRS-CMO).
 The work of A. Capella and R. G. Plaza was partially supported by CONAHCyT, M\'exico, grant CF-2023-G-122.
+A. Capella also acknowledges DGAPA and UNAM's support.
 The work of L. Morales was supported by CONAHCyT, M\'exico, through the Program ``Estancias Postdoctorales por M\'exico 2022''.